 Developments in Moldova

 Moldova's natural resources are insignificant.
 Minerals and other industrial raw materials have to be imported, as well as gas and oil, and the industry is poorly developed.
 However, Moldova, have fertile soils and a favourable climate for agriculture production.
-Nearly a third of the workforce can be found in the agriculture sector (2010).

 Moldova's energy supply is to 90 per cent dependent on Russia.
 The supply of natural gas has repeatedly been used by Russia as a political weapon against Moldova's government.

 Moldova is facing several environmental challenges including de-forestation pollution, poor water and air quality.
 The concentration of particles in the air exceeds the recommended norm of the World Health Organization by 100 per cent.
 Only 12.4 per cent of the land is covered with forest, compared the EU average 35 per cent.

 These challenges are likely to worsen with climate change and impact the quality of life of the population.
 Climate change impact on agriculture is of particular concern as agriculture is a major source of income for a big part of the population, especially the poor in rural areas.

 The Association Agreement with the EU imposes an ambitious environmental agenda that is currently not sustained by the setup of the national institutions.

 A Frozen Conflict